mlohajner/md-view/README.md

 mdview README.md
 ```

 That's it.
-Under the hood it's just `pandoc` + your browser, glued
+Under the hood it's `pandoc` + your browser, glued
 together with about 80 lines of Bash you can read in two minutes.

 | Default "GitHub" formatting | Wide document formating |